 Be sure to go through the feature list outlined above and mark down the elements needed for your new course website.
 You may not need some of them, allowing you to choose a simpler WordPress LMS plugin that will cost you less.
 At the same time, you don’t want to miss out on important tools once you begin accepting enrollments.

 Below are some LMS plugins for wordPress that we recommend, in no particular order :

 Masteriyo is a one-stop solution for those who want to create as well as sell online courses.
 With its user-friendly and intuitive course builder, even a non-tech-savvy can add lessons, and quizzes without any hassle.
 You can add unlimited courses, lessons, and quizzes as per your requirement.

 This WordPress LMS plugin offers both free and premium versions.
 Besides the free version, Masteriyo has three different premium plans.
 For 1 site license, you need to pay $199/Year.
 If you want a license for 5 sites, it costs $299/Year.
 Similarly, the 99 sites license will cost $499/Year.
 Also, a special introductory discount of 75% is available on all premium plans.

 To add more, all premium plans include premium support via live chat and email, updates for 1 year, Stripe integration, WooCommerce integration, download materials, certificates, and many more features.
 Along with that, Masteriyo is fully compatible with any theme that has been created following WordPress theme standards.

-- Easy drag-and-drop course builder built on React hence, it’s super-fast loading.
+- Easy drag-and-drop course builder built on React for faster loading.

 - The Question and Answer system allows students and instructors to interact.

-- A progress bar is available at the top right to show the students how much progress they have made in their course.
+- A progress bar displayed at the top right shows the students how much progress they have made in their course.